tonethar/IGME-430-Fall-2024/projects/p1-improved-admin-form.md

 ---

-- Here's the HTML for your delete/edit form
+- Here's the HTML for your delete/edit "superform":

 ```html
 <h2>X. Superform!</h2>